 Does the state have mandatory minimum sentences?
 Yes.
 Click here to learn more.

 Does the state have a sentencing commission?
-Yes, the District of Columbia Sentencing and Criminal Code Revision Commission.
+No.

 If yes, are the sentencing guidelines voluntary/advisory or mandatory?
-Voluntary/advisory.
+N/A

-Want help finding a lawyer in the District of Columbia?
+Want help finding a lawyer in this state?
 Click here or contact the local association of criminal defense lawyers.
 You can learn more about how to work with an attorney by reading our answers to frequently asked questions.

-Want to search the District of Columbia’s laws?
+Want to search this state’s laws?
 Click here

-Want to find out how a bill becomes a law in the District of Columbia?
+Want to find out how a bill becomes a law in this state?
 Click here

 Want to find your state legislative representatives?
 Click here